john9francis/fitting-methods/genetic_algorithm/README.md

 3. Choose the best 10
 4. Don't affect the number one best, but the other 9, switch some of their parameters.
 For example switch the "a" parameter of creature 1 and creature 2
 5. Either repopulate from all 10 or just the best one.

+# Future work:
+- For now, the creature only takes in up to 7 parameters.
+There needs to be a way for the creature to be able to take in as many as needed.